SPDR S&P Dividend ETF (NYSEARCA:SDY) Sees Large Volume Increase

-Shares of SPDR S&P Dividend ETF (NYSEARCA:SDY – Get Rating) saw unusually-high trading volume on Thursday .
-Approximately 74,053 shares traded hands during trading, a decline of 88% from the previous session’s volume of 635,165 shares.The stock last traded at $126.69 and had previously closed at $125.88.
+Shares of SPDR S&P Dividend ETF (NYSEARCA:SDY – Get Rating) saw unusually-strong trading volume on Thursday .
+Approximately 26,219 shares traded hands during trading, a decline of 96% from the previous session’s volume of 619,974 shares.The stock last traded at $126.57 and had previously closed at $125.78.

 The SPDR S&P Dividend ETF seeks to closely match the returns and characteristics of the S&P High Yield Dividend Aristocrats Index (the Index).
 The Index is designed to measure the performance of the 60 highest dividend yielding S&P Composite 1500 Index constituents that have followed a managed-dividends policy of consistently increasing dividends every year for at least 25 consecutive years.